bchugg/stat-map/cdf concentration.md

 $$
 \sup_{x\in \Re} |F_n(x) - F(x) | = \norm{F_n - F}_\infty \xrightarrow{a.s.} 0.
 $$
 The DKW inequality implies almost sure convergence (via the Borel-Cantelli) lemma, so the Glivenko-Cantelli theorem is strictly weaker than the DKW inequality, which provides explicit rates of convergence.
-But the Glivenko-Cantelli theorem is part of a broader conversation about [[Glivenko-Cantelli class]] in [[empirical process theory]].
+But the Glivenko-Cantelli theorem is part of a broader conversation about [[Glivenko-Cantelli class|Glivenko-Cantelli classes]] in [[empirical process theory]].